Helena batteries: Battery C

 Battery C was located on what is locally called Graveyard Hill, south of Clark and west of York Street (34°31′29″N 90°35′39″W), and is now a city park.
 The hill exhibits few surviving remnants of the intense fighting that took place here, because a significant portion of its eastern slope was removed in the 1930s for the construction of levees, and erosion has claimed most of the evidence on the hilltop of the earthworks and rifle pits.
 Battery C was manned by members of the 33rd Missouri, and provided supporting fire for the other positions in the early stages of the battle, until the Confederates began a direct assault on it.
 Its large guns were spiked by the Union forces before they withdrew, and established a defensive line about 250 yard east of the summit.
 This area was the subject of intense fighting, and bombardment from the other three batteries and the gunboats.
 Confederate attempts to carry the assault to Fort Curtis and Battery D were turned back, and they withdrew from the battery before they had a chance to bring up their own artillery.

 Battery D

-Battery D stands on Hindman Hill, off Military Road southwest of downtown Helena (34°31′5″N 90°35′22″W), and overlooked the main road between Helena and Little Rock.
+Battery D stands on Hindman Hill, off Military Road southwest of downtown Helena (34°31′5″N 90°35′22″W), and overlooks the main road between Helena and Little Rock.
 Of the four batteries, it is the one that is the best preserved, with its earthworks and rifle pits still evident near the crest of the hill.
 The battery was manned by Union forces from Iowa, Missouri, and Indiana, and was the target of a Confederate assault launched at daybreak by Arkansas forces commanded by Brigadier General James F. Fagan.
 They successfully penetrated three levels of rifle pits despite withering fire from batteries C and D. Reinforcements sent to support the assault from Battery C were repulsed, and Fagan was ordered to withdraw.
 His orders did not reach all of his men, however, and a pocket of Confederates was surrounded and captured as a result.